 A devastating fire swept through the Lebowsky Center in February 2007 and destroyed most of the original Capitol Theater.
-Enough remains that Owosso’s last historic theater can be reconstructed and will reopen a community performing arts center.
-The Owosso Community Players have designed an intimate 500-seat house with excellent sight lines and acoustics.
-While the exterior will pay homage to the original, the interior design will take full advantage of new materials and contemporary technology that is safer and more efficient.
+Enough remained that Owosso’s last historic theater was reconstructed and reopened ad as The Joseph H. Lebowsky Center in 2014.
+The Lebowsky Center boasts an intimate 500-seat house with excellent sight lines and acoustics.
+While the exterior pays homage to the original, the interior design takes full advantage of new materials and contemporary technology that is safer and more efficient.

-In existence since 1952, the Owosso Community Players has enriched peoples’ lives by providing quality theatre arts experiences.
+In existence since 1952, the Owosso Community Players has educated, entertained and enriched lives by providing a quality performing arts experience.
 OCP is the only community-based performing arts organization in rural Shiawassee County.
-Its programs create opportunities for theatre arts experience for people of all ages, and all social and economic backgrounds.
-Everyone has the opportunity to participate in OCP productions – from acting, orchestral and singing performances to set design, construction, lighting and sound, to front and back office support, and as an appreciative audience.
+Its programs create opportunities for performing arts experience for people of all ages and all social and economic backgrounds.
+Everyone has the opportunity to participate in OCP productions – from acting, orchestral and singing performances to set design, construction, lighting, and sound, to the front and back office support, and as an appreciative audience.

-Each year, OCP conducts primary and secondary youth workshops which culminate in the production of a performance for each age group.
+Each year, OCP conducts youth workshops which culminate in a youth production or showcase.
 Area youth experience their first theatrical roles and gain confidence and lifelong skills such as teamwork, creativity, critical thinking and composure in a public arena.

-The reconstructed theater and enhanced OCP programming will have a major and longstanding community impact.
+The reconstructed theater and enhanced OCP programming have had a major and longstanding community impact.
 Prior to the devastating fire, the Lebowsky Center was the largest drawing venue in the city.
 OCP’s performances helped support many of the surrounding businesses and invigorated the central business district.
-The rebuilt theater will serve as an anchor in the redevelopment of an historic business and entertainment district with strength and vitality.
+The rebuilt theater serves as an anchor in the redevelopment of a historic business and entertainment district with strength and vitality.

 “Green building is all we do”.
 Such is the quote from Guy Bazzani of Bazzani Associates, the builder selected by the Owosso Community Players to rebuild the Lebowsky Theater.
 Community interest in this project has sparked since Phase 2 began earlier this year.
 Now, brick is being laid and within weeks the building will be enclosed.